Non-Conforming Building Products

 Non-conforming building products

-Non-conforming building products and materials are those that present a safety risk and do not meet the required standards for the use in which they are intended.
+Non-conforming building products are those building products that present a safety risk or do not meet the required standards for the use in which they are intended or represented to achieve.

 This is a nation-wide issue that not only affects everyone in the building and construction industry, but all community members who live, work, study and play in the built environment around us.